0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/iden3comm/iden3comm.md

 Iden3comm supports packers that receive some data as payload and create an envelope for different types of messages.

-The Iden3 protocol supports packers for messages of 2 media types: plain messages and zero-knowledge proof (zkp) messages.
+The Iden3 protocol supports packers for messages of 2 media types: plain messages and zero-knowledge proof (ZKP) messages.
 These packers let you generate a token.

 ### ZKP Packer

-For the messages of the type **ZKP**, the packer receives payload (a serialized message) and zkp parameters (sender's DID and profile nonce) as input parameters and generates a JSON Web Zero-knowledge(JWZ) Token.
+For the messages of the type **ZKP**, the packer receives payload (a serialized message) and ZKP parameters (the sender's DID and profile nonce) as input parameters and generates a JSON Web Zero-knowledge (JWZ) Token.

 ```typescript
  async pack(payload: Uint8Array, params: ZKPPackerParams): Promise<Uint8Array> {